 Septic systems have been used for many years in areas not served by public sewers.
 However, not all soil and site conditions are well suited for these conventional systems.
 To protect public health and water quality, alternative systems are often used in areas where conventional systems cannot assure safe sewage treatment.

-The pressure distribution system is one alterative that provides:
+The intermittent sand filter is one alterative which: